 What did you find?
 Are you even conscious of it?
 What could you do to live life more in faith than in fear?

-Here are some Kingdom principles that have helped me in the last several weeks.
+Here are some Kingdom principles that have helped me in the last year or so.

 Live with an open hand-